Between the Lions

-Between the Lions is an American animated/live-action/puppet children's television series designed to promote reading.
-The show was a co-production between WGBH in Boston and Sirius Thinking, Ltd., in New York City, in association with Mississippi Public Broadcasting, the distributor from seasons 5–10, in Mississippi.
-The show won seven Daytime Emmy awards between 2001 and 2007.
-It is created by alumni of Sesame Street and several season 2 episodes, notably in the Dance in Smarty Pants music videos, had a few characters from Sesame Street guest appearing.
-The show ran from April 3, 2000 to November 22, 2010, taking the schedule slot held by The Puzzle Place upon the latter's debut.
+Between the Lions is an American animated/live-action/puppet educational children's television series designed to promote reading.
+The show is a co-production between WGBH in Boston, Sirius Thinking, Ltd., in New York City, and Mississippi Public Broadcasting (the latter PBS station co-producing from 2005–2010) in Jackson, the distributor from seasons 1–10.
+The show won nine Daytime Emmy awards between 2001 and 2007.
+Although it is created by alumni of the fellow PBS children's show Sesame Street and featured guest appearances from some of its characters, Between the Lions was not created by Sesame Workshop, nor was it produced with their involvement in any way.
+The show premiered on PBS Kids on April 3, 2000, taking over the schedule slot held by The Puzzle Place upon its debut, and ended its original run on November 22, 2010.
+This TV show is a companion piece to Sesame Street aimed at slightly older children.

-Plot
+Premise

-The series focuses on a family of clumsy anthropomorphic lions operating and living in a large, busy library called, “The Barnaby B. Busterfield III Memorial Public Library” starring alongside characters such as Click, an electronic, anthropomorphic computer mouse, the Information Hen, who answers library calls, and Heath, a dinosaur who serves as the library’s thesaurus.
+The series focuses on a family of anthropomorphic lions working and living in a large, busy library called "The Barnaby B. Busterfield III Memorial Public Library", starring alongside characters such as Click, an electronic, anthropomorphic computer mouse; the Information Hen, who answers library calls; and Heath, a dinosaur who serves as the library's thesaurus.
 The program's format is intended to promote literacy and reading; in each episode, the lions introduce a picture book to the audience and read it.
-Some episodes have featured adaptions of well-known folktales or ancient myths or fables, while others have featured popular storybooks such as Click, Clack, Moo: Cows that Type, or shown the lions learning or benefiting from the lessons presented by the story.
+Some episodes have featured adaptations of well-known folktales, ancient myths, or fables.
+In contrast, others have featured popular storybooks such as Click, Clack, Moo: Cows That Type, or shown the lions learning or benefiting from the lessons presented by the story.

-The series often features an array of educational segments formatted each in its own distinctive style, particularly parodies of well-known media redesigned educationally for younger audiences or simple animations, some sketches more repetitive than others.
-A distinctive feature of the series is that it is virtually never set outside of the library, as it usually chronicles the lions' experiences within it.
-A subplot features a pair of pigeons named Walter and Clay comically infuriating a living bust of the library's deceased founder, Barnaby B. Busterfield III, located in an upper section of the library, that is normally intended for comic relief.
+The series often features an array of educational segments formatted each in its distinctive style, particularly parodies of notable media redesigned educationally for younger audiences or simple animations, some sketches more repetitive than others.
+A unique feature of the series is that it is virtually never set outside of the library, as it usually chronicles the lions' experiences within it.
+A sub-plot features a pair of pigeons named Walter and Clay, comically infuriating a living bust of the library's deceased founder, Barnaby B. Busterfield III, located in the dome of the library, which is normally intended for comic relief.